Graduate Student Survey Results

 Conducted in Spring/early Summer 2011.
 Respondents: 51% of graduate students enrolled in winter/spring 2011.
 The 2011 survey had an additional "common module on campus climate" and was part of the Diversity and Community Building Study.

-- Teaching Assistants’ Experiences and Training (July 2012)
+- Results: Teaching Assistants’ Experiences and Training (July 2012)

-- Professional development opportunities and climate for diversity, equity and inclusion (July 2012)
+- Results: Professional development opportunities and climate for diversity, equity and inclusion (July 2012)

-- Student Voice Practices and Departmental Climate (July 2012)
+- Results: Student Voice Practices and Departmental Climate (July 2012)

 2007 Graduate Student Survey